spkim8804/IBS_BAP/README.md

 Visualize mp4 file and make bounding boxes.

 Run Yolo11 for pose estimation (You can use your own model weight).
-* Run by CPU in default, but if you install **CUDA** appropriately, you can utilize GPU as well.
+* Run by CPU is default, but if you install **CUDA** appropriately, you can utilize GPU as well.
 To check your cuda version, run powershell or other prompt and run this command:
 ```bash
 nvidia-smi